 Because people lived on terps on the tidal marshlands before high dikes existed, the sea could flow out over a vast area of marshland during storm floods.
 Terps were on average not much higher than 4 meters above mean sea level (MOD, Meters above Ordnance Datum).
 Higher was simply not necessary.
 The sea just flowed out during storms without, in general, causing too much damage because of this enormous storage capacity.

 The highest terp of all is the one at the hamlet of Hogebeintum, namely almost +9 MOD.
 Why the people of Hogebeintum built such a high terp when +4 meters was already enough, we do not know.
 Was it perhaps to show off?
 “Look us having a big terp!”
+Or were simply very anxious people?
 Other famous terps are those of Feddersen in Landkreis Cuxhaven and Ezinge in province Groningen.
-The latter is also nicknamed Pompeii of the North.
+The latter is also nicknamed ‘the Pompeii of the North’.

 “It is a platform, not a terp!”